-One complaint from even top golfers is too much spin on longer shots, a distance killer.
+One complaint from even low handicap and professional golfers is too much spin on longer shots, a distance killer.
 The improved highly-resilient, high-speed ionomer casing layer cuts down on long-shot spin giving you more yards off the tee and with your long irons.

 How are the New Pro V1 and Pro V1x Balls Different?

-The Pro V1 golf ball is designed for most golfers.
+The Pro V1 golf ball is designed for most golfers and is our pick as the best golf ball for low handicap golfers.
 It has a pleasing, soft feel and a penetrating trajectory.
 The long-game spin is very low for increased distance.

 The Pro V1x golf ball has a high trajectory and more spin than the Pro V1.